ably77/dcos-se/Prometheus/1.12_prometheus/README.md

 cd /opt/mesosphere/etc/telegraf/telegraf.d
 ```

-Add the Mesos conf file to the directory - be sure to replace `<MASTER_INTERNAL_IP>` parameter in the configuration:
+Create a file called `mesos.conf` the directory with the below telegraf configuration - be sure to replace `<MASTER_INTERNAL_IP>` parameter in the configuration:
 ```
 # Telegraf plugin for gathering metrics from N Mesos masters
 [[inputs.mesos]]